Korean diaspora

-The Korean diaspora consists of around 7.3 million people, both descendants of early emigrants from the Korean Peninsula, as well as more recent emigrants from Korea.
-Around 84.5% of overseas Koreans live in just five countries: the United States, China, Japan, Canada, and Uzbekistan.
+The Korean diaspora consists of around 7.3 million people, descendants of emigrants from the Korean Peninsula across various waves of migration.
+Around 86% of overseas Koreans live in six countries: the United States, China, Japan, Canada, Vietnam and Uzbekistan.
 Other countries with greater than 0.5% Korean minorities include Brazil, Russia, Kazakhstan, Vietnam, the Philippines, and Indonesia.
 All of these figures include both permanent and temporary migrants.
-Outside of Continental and East Asia, there are sizeable Korean communities have formed in Germany, the United Kingdom, France, the United States, Canada, Australia, and New Zealand.
+Outside of Continental and East Asia, there are sizeable Korean communities that have formed in Germany, the United Kingdom, France, the United States, Canada, Australia, and New Zealand.

 Terminology

 There are currently a number of official and unofficial appellations used by the authorities of the two Korean states, as well as a number of Korean institutions for Korean nationals, expatriates, and descendants living abroad.
 Thus, there is no single name for the Korean diaspora.

-The historically used term gyopo (교포/僑胞, also spelled kyopo, meaning "nationals") has come to have negative connotations as referring to people who, as a result of living as sojourners outside the "home country", have lost touch with their Korean roots.
-As a result, others prefer to use the term dongpo (동포/同胞, meaning "brethren" or "people of the same ancestry").
+The historically used term gyopo, also spelled kyopo, meaning "nationals") has come to have negative connotations as referring to people who, as a result of living as sojourners outside the "home country", have lost touch with their Korean roots.
+As a result, others prefer to use the term dongpo, meaning "brethren" or "people of the same ancestry").
 Dongpo has a more transnational implication, emphasising links among various overseas Korean groups, while gyopo has more of a purely national connotation referring to the Korean state.
-Another recently popularized term is gyomin (교민/僑民, meaning "immigrants"), although it is usually reserved for Korean-born citizens that have moved abroad in search of work, and as such is rarely used as a term to refer to the entire diaspora.
+Another recently popularized term is gyomin, although it is usually reserved for Korean-born citizens that have moved abroad in search of work, and as such is rarely used as a term to refer to the entire diaspora.

 In North Korea, Korean nationals living outside Korea are called haeoe gungmin, whereas South Korea uses the term jaeoe gungmin to refer to the entire Korean diaspora.
-Both terms translate to "overseas national(s)".
+Both terms translate to "overseas national(s)."